It’s a new year- welcome to 2016! Lessons are starting back, classes have resumed, and activities are already filling up the calendar.

 About six years ago, I changed a core expectation as part of my teaching to beginning through early-intermediate students: I no longer asked them to practice.
 I completely eradicated the word ‘practice’ from every aspect of my teaching to students on this level.
 Of course, this required a monumental overhaul of how I taught, but in the most basic sense, I viewed the six days between lessons as an opportunity for each student to play the piano, not practice it.
 I only assigned music that was learned successfully in the lesson, could already be performed well, and used each piece to teach how a student would eventually come to practice so when the time came, the fundamentals were all in place.
 The success of this, however, is in the third party involved in the lessons: the parents.

-There are really only two kinds of children who begin lessons: the first is the student who wants to play an instrument and the second is the student whose parents what him or her to play an instrument.
+There are really only two kinds of children who begin lessons: the first is the student who wants to play an instrument and the second is the student whose parents want him or her to play an instrument.
 Regardless, my job is to teach them how to do it and have it be a rewarding and positive experience along the way.
 The idea of practicing a sport and practicing an instrument are often compared, but I’ve never really believed these analogies hold up.
 Really, a better argument might be drawn that these analogies were created because many people quit music to play sports.
 Why?
 Practicing a sport is social while practicing an instrument is isolated.
 Playing a sport can result in a quantitative gain – a winning score, a total number of wins – where playing music has no measurement beyond personal growth.
 Private music teachers are left trying to find a way to tangibly or numerically show progress.
 We invent practice charts where minutes are recorded, wall charts where stickers are earned, or the antiquated check-mark that lets a student know they ‘passed’ a piece.
 A better comparison might be between practicing medicine and practicing music.
 Do you really want a doctor to ‘practice’ their craft on you?
 No!
 You want them to know what they’re doing just as I want my students walking out of the lesson knowing what they are doing.
 So, I beg all of the parents out there to no longer ask their child, “did you practice,” and, instead, I want to give you easy ways to get your child playing.
 This should be the first tip to parents.

 Change the Question

 Instead of asking, “did you practice,” ask a telling sentence.
 Try, “how was playing piano today” and listen to the response.
 The likely response will be, “I didn’t play piano.”
 We want to eventually transform that response into, “I didn’t play yet,” and finally to where they answer the initial question.
 How?
 A follow-up question: “why don’t you go play for a little bit and then tell me about it,” or, “we’ll talk about it at dinner.”
 The number of minutes played don’t matter since they can already play the piece successfully.
 This is just about building a positive relationship with time at the instrument.
-When they talk about playing is when they will develop how they talk about music even if it sounds like nonsense.
+As they talk about playing they will develop ways to talk about music even if it sounds like nonsense.
 This connection matters.
 Over time, the language will smooth out into correct terms and there will no longer be the response, “I didn’t play yet.”

 Stop Designating a Practice Time ALL the Time